-Their culture reflects that energy – it’s fast paced, target focused and populated by largely young people, where Make it Cheaper is often one of their first jobs.
+Their culture reflects that energy – it’s fast paced, target focused and populated by largely young people, where Bionic is often one of their first jobs.

 So lots of focus, loads of energy and often inexperienced in making that sort of culture work sustainably for themselves, the people around them and the company.

-The founders at Make it Cheaper had already done a great job in creating a performance related culture, with quite a lot of emphasis on mindset and attitude though, by the time we started working together, it was a little disjointed but built on a great foundation.
+The founders at Bionic had already done a great job in creating a performance related culture, with quite a lot of emphasis on mindset and attitude though, by the time we started working together, it was a little disjointed but built on a great foundation.

 The challenge was to help put in place a true high-performance culture, embracing all the fantastic things that were already there, adding some structure and removing any unhelpful habits that might have developed.